The Five Characteristics of a 'Being Human' Culture

 What are the five characteristics of a ‘be human’ culture?

-This is beyond a mission statement.
-Everyone in the company should understand the purpose of what they are doing, and how they are contributing to a greater whole.
-They should be able to express this authentically in their own words.
+This must be beyond a mission statement.
+Everyone in the company needs to understand the purpose of what they are doing, and how they are contributing to a greater whole.
+They are able to express this authentically in their own words.

-Leaders need to take the time to explain ‘the why’ so everyone who is part of team feel personally committed.
+Leaders need to take the time to explain ‘the why’ so everyone who is part of team feels personally committed.

 Messages delivered with authenticity have so much more power.
 When leaders merely present ‘corporate’ messages, they can sound forced.
 Supporting honest dialogue amongst employees and leadership builds trust.

+Authenticity is important here as well, but we also need to consider the platforms we use to share information.
 Not everyone learns or processes information in the same way.
 Does your company accommodate all communication preferences?
-Some people like to hear messages (live or recorded) some prefer written comms e.g. emails or Slack.
-Some people want to debate!
+Some people like to hear messages (live or recorded) some prefer written communications e.g. emails, Slack, WhatsAp and some people want to debate in person.

 Do you deliver your messages in a variety of ways to ensure that they reach everyone?
 What’s your mechanism for ensuring you don’t communicate in just one way?

-Not just in the social sense of the word, although this is important as well.
-But what is really makes a difference is creating an environment where people can voice ideas, even if they are outside the norm.
+This isn’t just about the social concept of diversity, although this is important as well.
+This is about w creating an environment where people can voice ideas, that are different, outside the norm.
 Promoting open forums, either in person or via technology, can give people space to experiment with ideas.

 Your culture will be unique to your company, and another company’s will be unique to theirs.